-Chinese migrants warm themselves during a cold rain after crossing the US–Mexico border.
-Campo, California.
+Chinese migrants warm themselves under a cold rain after crossing the US-Mexico border, in Campo, California.

 2025 Photo Contest - North and Central America - Singles